 Day 1 – London to Kathmandu

-The majority of flights fly via Delhi to Kathmandu.
-The flight takes approximately 14hrs including transfer at Delhi.
+The majority of flights fly via the middle east to Kathmandu.
+The flight takes approximately 14hrs.
 Conveniently, there is no need for a visa – you can get a Nepal tourist visa on entry at the airport.
-From the airport you will be transferred to your 5 star hotel, a former 100 year palace with beautiful garden pool and recently refurbished rooms.
+From the airport you will be transferred to your 4 star hotel, a former 100 year palace with beautiful garden pool and recently refurbished rooms.
 Located only a few minutes walk from the fun Thamel area of Kathmandu, this will be our base for two nights.

 Day 2 – Kathmandu (exploration day)

 Up early for a full day to explore Kathmandu.
 Take a walk through the labyrinthine back streets and alleys of the old town eventually ending up at the architectural wonder of Durbar Square, visit the Unesco World Heritage site of Swayambhunath - the ‘Monkey Temple’.
 If you fancy a rest there are plenty of restaurants to enjoy a meal and cool beer.
 In the afternoon, we will pick up our trusty 500cc Enfields and take a short ride through the chaotic streets of Kathmandu.
 Don't worry our staff and experienced guides will be there to assist.

 Day 3 – Kathmandu to Chitwan